 The mission of the geological engineering program is to advance and disseminate knowledge related to geologic hazard assessment; engineering site selection; construction and construction material production; groundwater and geo-environmental engineering; and mineral and energy exploration, evaluation, development and production, through creative teaching, research and public service with an emphasis on Alaska, the North and its diverse peoples.

 Educational Objectives of the B.S.
 Geological Engineering Program:

 - Our graduates use their broad education to serve as the foundation of successful careers in geological engineering and/or related fields in the public or private sectors, and/or graduate education.

 - Our graduates possess technical knowledge required to meet the unique challenges of geological engineering problems, especially those germane to cold regions including Alaska.

 - Our graduates demonstrate professionalism through clear communication, actively serving the community, teamwork, commitment to ethical standards, and life-long learning.

-Minimum Requirements for Geological Engineering Bachelor's Degree: 126 credits
+Minimum Requirements for Geological Engineering Bachelor's Degree: 127 credits

-Learn more about the bachelor’s degree in geological engineering, including an overview of the program, career opportunities and more.
+Learn more about the Bachelor’s degree in Geological Engineering, including an overview of the program, career opportunities and more.

 College of Engineering and Mines

-Department of Civil, Geological and Environmental Engineering
+Department of Civil, Geological, and Environmental Engineering